World’s Best Beaches

-Beautiful, white, wide open beach on the south coast.
+A beautiful, white, wide open beach on the south coast.
 Bremer Bay Beach extends seven kilometres from John Cove in the west to James Cove in the east and is part of the larger, wider Bremer Bay.

 Bremer Bay was named by Surveyor General John Septimus Roe in late 1835.
-He travelled to the area with Governor James Stirling on the Sally Ann and noted the name of this bay as Manyport Bay but the name is crossed out and Bremer Bay inserted in its place.
+He travelled to the area with Governor James Stirling on the Sally Ann and noted the name of this bay as Manyport Bay but the name is crossed out on his map and Bremer Bay inserted in its place.
 Roe named the bay, and the coves encompassing it, after James John Gordon Bremer, captain of the Tamar, under whom he served between 1824-1827.

-Read more about this trip here.
+Read more about the Bremer Bay trip here.